 Preschool programs for children with disabilities are located in four different elementary schools, Clear Creek, Highland Park, Templeton, and University.
 We have preschool classrooms that are specifically designed for children with disabilities as well as inclusive preschool classrooms.
 We also provide direct speech and language therapy for young children at their elementary school.
 MCCSC also provides special education services to children enrolled in the local Head Start programs.

 The development preschool for children with disabilities serves students with disabilities ages 3+ in inclusive and self-contained settings.
 Schedules and qualifications vary.
-Contact the MCCSC Special Education Department at 330-7700 for more information.
+Contact the MCCSC Early Learning Department at (812) 330-7830 for more information.